 A course on current pedagogy topics, ranging from the use of technology in the classroom to approaches to teaching technique, sight reading, improvisation, and composition, as well as directed readings in piano pedagogy.
-Prerequisite: MU483 Piano pedagogy III.

 MU486 Advanced Piano Literature (2)

 Performance and study of keyboard literature from early Baroque to the present.
 Purpose is to survey as much literature as possible to study development of keyboard music as well as its use for teaching purposes.